luca2040/MinecraftModpackDownloader/README.md

 <br/>This program takes all the mod's IDs and downloads them from the [cursemaven](https://cursemaven.com) repository, then it takes all the custom overrides from the pack's zip and extracts them directly in the extraction folder.
 <br/>At the end, the program creates a `README_MODPACK.txt` that contains the pack's information and the required minecraft + loader version to run it.

+>[!NOTE]
+>In some rare cases, some mods listed in the pack might not be found in the Maven repository.
+Usually this won’t affect the pack’s overall functionality.
+But if there are any problems, those missing mods can typically be downloaded manually.

 ## Usage
 - Run the program.
 - You will be prompted to select the modpack ZIP file.